 4.)
 Their habitats range from dry savanna to dense rainforest to cold Afro-alpine moorland.

 5.)
-Rock hyrax feet have black, rubbery pads that are that are coated by numerous sweat glands.
+A rock hyrax’s feet have black, rubbery pads that are coated by numerous sweat glands.
 The pads lift up in the middle to create a suction cup effect which helps them keep their grip on rocky surfaces.

 But wait, there’s more on the hyrax!

 6.)
 The inside rear toe has a long nail called a grooming claw.
-This claw is used to pick through their hair and helps to scratch itches.
+This claw is used to pick through their hair and helps to scratch those annoying itches.

 7.)
 The rock hyrax can generate over 20 different sounds!
 Sounds like yips, grunts, wails, trills, snorts, shrieks, growls, and whistles.